vskvj3/Geomys/README.md

 Geomys is a **distributed in-memory key-value store** that supports **leader-follower replication, persistence, and multi-node clustering**.
 It ensures **high availability and eventual consistency** across nodes using **gRPC-based data replication**.

 ---
-You can add an index (table of contents) at the beginning of your README for easy navigation.
-Use Markdown links to jump to different sections.
-Here's how you can modify your README:

----

-# **Geomys**
-Geomys is a **distributed in-memory key-value store** that supports **leader-follower replication, persistence, and multi-node clustering**.
-It ensures **high availability and eventual consistency** across nodes using **gRPC-based data replication**.

----

 ## **Table of Contents**
 - [Features](#features)